Multi-Architecture Multi-Expert Diffusion Models: Experiments

 \section{Experiments}

 In this section, we demonstrate the capability of MEME to enhance the efficiency of diffusion models.
-Section \ref{subsec:uncond_results} showcases how our model can achieve superior performance over the baseline models, despite being executed with less computation.
-In Section \ref{subsec:meme_fourier}, we verify if our MEME model, as hypothesized, indeed incorporates appropriate Fourier features for each time-step interval input.
+Firstly, we showcase how our model can achieve superior performance over the baseline models, despite being executed with less computation.
+Secondly, we verify if our MEME model, as hypothesized, indeed incorporates appropriate Fourier features for each time-step interval input.

 We evaluated the unconditional generation of models on two datasets, FFHQ~\cite{karras2019style} and CelebA-HQ~\cite{karras2018progressive}.
-We construct models based on the LDM framework~\cite{rombach2022high}.
-All pre-trained auto-encoders for LDM were obtained from the official repository\footnote{https://github.com/CompVis/latent-diffusion}.
+We construct models based on the LDM framework.
+All pre-trained auto-encoders for LDM were obtained from the official repository\footnote{\url{https://github.com/CompVis/latent-diffusion}}.

 MEME employs a multi-expert structure composed of multiple small models, each of which has its channel dimension reduced from 224 to 128.
-The use of these smaller models is denoted by appending an 'S' to the model name, such as in LDM-S and iU-LDM-S. We set the number of experts $N$ to 4 for all multi-expert settings, including MEME.
+The use of these smaller models is denoted by appending an `S' to the model name, such as in LDM-S and iU-LDM-S. We set the number of experts $N$ to 4 for all multi-expert settings, including MEME.

 All experiments were conducted on a single NVIDIA A100 GPU.
 We primarily utilize the AdamW optimizer~\cite{loshchilov2017decoupled}.
 The base learning rate is set according to the oigianl LDM~\cite{rombach2022high}.
 Notably, our smaller models employ a setting that doubles the batch size, which is not feasible with the original LDM on a single A100.
 Correspondingly, the base learning rate for our smaller models is also doubled compared to the standard settings.